Black women notch historic Senate wins in an election year defined by potential firsts

 WASHINGTON — (AP) — Voters for the first time elected two Black women to serve simultaneously in the Senate and sent an openly transgender lawmaker to Congress on Tuesday.
-They're among historic choices in nearly a dozen races showing Americans opting for more diverse representation even with issues such as affirmative action and LGBTQ inclusion driving deeper divisions.
+They’re among historic choices in nearly a dozen races showing Americans opting for more diverse representation, even as Vice President Kamala Harris lost her own historic bid for the White House.

 Delaware's Lisa Blunt Rochester and Maryland's Angela Alsobrooks prevailed in their races, doubling the number of Black women ever elected to the Senate – from two to four.
 And Delaware voters elected Sarah McBride in an at-large House race, making her the first openly transgender person elevated to Congress.

-The victories come in an election year defined in part by historic firsts.
+The victories come in an election year defined in part by historic firsts, even with issues such as affirmative action and LGBTQ inclusion driving deeper divisions.

 “Marking these milestones does two things: One, it celebrates the increasing diversity that we are seeing in women’s political representation, whether it be in a state or nationally,” said Kelly Dittmar, director of research at Rutgers University’s Center for American Women and Politics.